00cedke/00cedke/README.md

 # Hello, i'm cedkeChat
-- I'm 15 and i'm developer for Wii U and little for 3DS.
+- I'm 15 years old and I'm a developer for the Wii U and I'm starting to develop for the 3DS.
-- I do all project like Innoverse, CatyClient and other projects on my github.
+- I do lots of projects like Innoverse, Retendo Network, CatyClient and other projects on my github.
 --------------------------------------------------------------------------------
 # What i do ?
 - [x] PHP
-- [x] Javascript (Node JS)
+- [x] Javascript (Node JS).
 - [x] HTML
 - [x] CSS
 - [x] Go (little).
 - [x] C++ & C
 - [x] Python (little).
-- [x] Shell (Little only for Innoverse Project).
+- [x] Shell

-# About me
+- [x] Dockerfile (I learn Docker and use Docker App).

-- I'm french and i love Paris.
+# Give me a cookie if you love cat like me :)